SarahBeecroft/seqr/deploy/README.md

     sudo apt autoremove

-#create a new django admin user
+# Create a new django admin user

     ./${SEQR_DIR}/seqr/manage.py createsuperuser

-#Open seqr
+# Open seqr
 Seqr is running on http://<yourIP>:8080

 Go to your web browser go to this address.
 Login with the user ID you just created

-#Open phenotips
+# Open phenotips

 Phenotips is running on http://<yourIP>:8000